Table of Contents

 Use Tailwind Communities Instead

-If you want the reach-amplification benefit that group boards used to offer, Tailwind Communities — previously called Tribes — is a more effective modern alternative.
+If you want the reach-sharing that group boards used to offer, Tailwind Communities — once called Tribes — is the better modern version.
+I already use Tailwind for scheduling, so Communities sits right there in the same tool.

-Tailwind Communities are groups of content creators who share each other’s pins within the Tailwind platform.
-You add your pin to a community, other members can reshare it to their Pinterest audiences, and you do the same for them.
-The sharing is more intentional than a group board, the communities are better moderated, and the niche focus is tighter.
+Here’s how it works: you add your pin to a community, other members can reshare it to their Pinterest audiences, and you do the same for them.
+The sharing is more deliberate than a group board, the communities are better moderated, and the niche focus is tighter.

-For new accounts trying to build momentum, Tailwind Communities outperform most group boards in the current Pinterest environment.
+For new accounts trying to build momentum, Tailwind Communities tend to outperform most group boards in today’s Pinterest.

 Full guide: How to Schedule Pinterest Pins in 2026